ISAITB/docs-services/source/validation/index.rst

 This operation is the first one to be called when using the service in a standalone manner as it allows the caller to figure out the inputs it expects.
 The validation service API defines generally how inputs are passed but not how many in this specific case nor the name and value of each one.
-When used by the test bed this operation is also important as it determines:
+When used by the Test Bed this operation is also important as it determines:

   * The types of expected inputs.
 This enables automatic type conversions when passing the call's parameters.
   * The mandatory inputs.
-The test bed checks that all required inputs are accounted for before calling the :ref:`validation__operations__validate` operation to fail quickly without an unnecessary service call.
+The Test Bed checks that all required inputs are accounted for before calling the :ref:`validation__operations__validate` operation to fail quickly without an unnecessary service call.

 The following example shows a complete implementation of the ``getModuleDefinition`` operation.